-- Action is necessary in order to implement, on an emergency basis, the provisions of Labor Code section 139.21.
-These regulations are mandated by Labor Code section 139.21(b)(1), which provides: "The administrative director shall adopt regulations for suspending a physician, practitioner, or provider from participating in the workers' compensation system, subject to the notice and hearing requirements in paragraph (2)." - Because the statute requires the Administrative Director to promptly suspend any physician, practitioner, or provider from participating in the workers' compensation system if that individual meets the criteria specified above effective on or after January 1, 2017, there is insufficient time to go through the regular rulemaking process. - High-profile workers' compensation fraud prosecutions have revealed that many of these physicians, practitioners, or providers who have been indicted or convicted of fraud are involved in questionable patient care that is harming California's injured workers.
-Capping schemes, kickbacks, and illegal patient referrals have resulted in injured workers who have been received unneeded or harmful treatment, been maimed for life, needed additional surgeries to repair incompetent work, and sadly, death of an injured worker's infant due to failure to provide proper patient care, all driven by these fraudulent schemes rather than their medical needs.
-The following three fraud prosecutions highlight the harm caused to California's injured workers: - 1) In a September 15, 2015 News Release, the Los Angeles County District Attorney's Office announced two criminal Grand Jury indictments charging Dr. Munir Uwaydah and his former office managers, among the 15 named, in two indictments totaling 132 felony counts.
+- High-profile workers' compensation fraud prosecutions have revealed that many of these physicians, practitioners, or providers who have been indicted or convicted of fraud are involved in questionable patient care that is harming California's injured workers.
+Capping schemes, kickbacks, and illegal patient referrals have resulted in injured workers who have received unneeded or harmful treatment, been maimed for life, who needed additional surgeries to repair incompetent work, and sadly, death of an injured worker's infant due to failure to provide proper patient care, all driven by these fraudulent schemes rather than their medical needs.
+The following four fraud prosecutions highlight the harm caused to California's injured workers: - 1) In a September 15, 2015 News Release, the Los Angeles County District Attorney's Office announced two criminal Grand Jury indictments charging Dr. Munir Uwaydah and his former office managers, among the 15 named, in two indictments totaling 132 felony counts.
 The charges included fraudulent billing of more than \$150 million to insurance companies and paying attorneys and marketers up to \$10,000 a month each for illegal patient referrals.
 However, the most serious charges in the indictment involved Dr. Uwaydah and his staff deceiving nearly two dozen patients into surgeries that they thought would be performed by Dr. Uwaydah, but in fact, were performed by a physician's assistant who never attended medical school.
 These patients were operated on under general anesthesia and without Dr. Uwaydah present in the operating room.
+Today, Dr. Uwaydah's whereabouts are unknown.
+In fact, his medical license was automatically cancelled by the Medical Board of California on June 10, 2013 because of non-practice in California.
+As a result, Dr. Uwaydah would be a physician subject to suspension pursuant to Labor Code section 139.21 because his medical license has been revoked.
 According to prosecutors, all 21 patients sustained lasting scars and many required additional surgeries and suffered physical and psychological trauma. - 2) An article written by Christina Jewett, published in the Sacramento Bee on March 30, 2016, described the case of Tammy Martinez, a truck driver who injured her back pushing a 1-ton cart.
-Her workers' compensation attorney referred her to doctors who installed spinal rods and screws to her spine in the

-Pacific Hospital of Long Beach.
+Her workers' compensation attorney referred her to doctors who installed spinal rods and screws to her spine in the Pacific Hospital of Long Beach.
 The operation did not go well.
 Ms. Martinez' left foot was pulseless after the operation and within two weeks, her left leg had to be amputated above the knee.
 Her attorney pleaded guilty to accepting kickbacks for referring his clients to certain doctors, and the owner of the now defunct Pacific Hospital of Long Beach, Michael Drobot, pleaded guilty in early 2014 to paying at least \$20 million in kickbacks to dozens of marketers, doctors and others who helped fill the surgery suites of the now defunct Pacific Hospital of Long Beach.
 Under the terms of their plea agreements, Michael Drobot is cooperating with the federal investigation.
-Federal prosecutors linked the bribes to more than 4,400 risky spinal operations at the hospital and physicians who participated in the fraudulent, but more importantly dangerous, scheme have been charged, pleaded guilty, or are expecting to be arraigned.
+Here is a list of physicians who have pleaded guilty to various counts of fraud and for failing to report income received from kickback payments and, therefore, subject to suspension pursuant to Labor Code section 139.21: Philip Sobol, Alan Ivar, and Mitchell Cohen.
+Federal prosecutors linked the bribes to more than 4,400 risky spinal operations at the hospital.
+There are allegedly dozens of physicians who participated in the fraudulent, but more importantly dangerous, scheme.
+As indicated several have already pleaded guilty, others have been charged, or are expecting to be arraigned.